 To celebrate my two-year blogging anniversary this week AND my 100th post, I’m sharing this tasty Italian classic.
 Cheers!
-(Please note that the photo above is really just a small cordial glass, not a giant drinking glass like it appears after zooming in!)

 While on vacation in the Cinque Terre region of Italy last summer, I had the pleasure of sampling some of the locally made limoncino.
 In case you are wondering – as I was – whether or not this ice-cold lemon-infused concoction is the same drink as limoncello, the answer is basically yes: in the north, they call it limoncino and in the south it’s limoncello.
 However, if you are lucky enough to be anywhere in Italy enjoying it, you won’t care what it’s called.
 You’ll just be glad to know that you can make some when you get back home.

 4 to 4¼ lbs organic lemons (1 kg)

 4 C vodka or other neutral alcohol (1 liter)

 4 C sugar (800 g)